-Some days back, The Register mentioned about hackers.mu preparing for IETF100 hackathon.
+Some days back, The Register mentioned cyberstorm.mu (name rebranded due to trademark issues) preparing for IETF100 hackathon.
 Hooray!
-Yeah we did it and the hard work finally paid off thanks to the core team and the whole of hackers.mu team.
-After registering on the IETF - Internet Engineering Task Force website, the hackers.mu team set itself on the TLS1.3 API source code.
+Yeah, we did it and the hard work finally paid off thanks to the core team and the whole of cyberstorm.mu team.
+After registering on the IETF - Internet Engineering Task Force website, the cyberstorm.mu team set itself on the TLS1.3 API source code.
 We were all focused on the OpenSSL codes.

 Once in our office, we set up the network and our equipment.
 Check out logan's blog to have an idea how things went on.
 That's true we struggled in the beginning, but finally we could see the light at the end of the tunnel.
 Patience and patience is all what you need and a calm mind to study how things are in the code.
 The testing was then carried out to confirm the beauty of the TLS 1.3 codes in our chosen projects.
 You can also view the TLS tutorial which explains the objectives of TLS1.3.
 For example: Mitigation of pervasive monitoring.